nick-ras/Push-swap/README.md

 pb: Push the top element of stack A onto stack B.
 Objective: Sort the list of integers in ascending order using the least number of operations.
 Efficiency is key, as the project is designed to test algorithm optimization and understanding of sorting mechanisms.

+Chosen strategy:
+I dont recall the strategy, i just remember i was recommended a math video, and i implemented that in code, with some extra tweaks to make it efficient enough to have almost perfect mark.
+I remember this as the most complicated project, because you always had to have the full view of the algorithm in your head, in order not to make mistakes in the proces.

 Key Restrictions & Challenges:
 Limited Operations:
 Unlike more traditional sorting algorithms like quicksort or mergesort, the solution requires creativity in utilizing these operations to minimize the total number of moves.